DTV96Calibre/SVD-IC/README.md

 Octave is free and open source, whereas MATLAB requires a purchased license.

 ### GNU Octave
-Download the installer appropriate for your platform (here)[https://www.gnu.org/software/octave/#install].
+Download the installer appropriate for your platform [here](https://www.gnu.org/software/octave/#install).
 Run the installer and proceed through the installation process (use the default options unless you have other needs).

 Run GNU Octave and proceed through the "Welcome to Octave!" prompts.
-When that's finished, Octave will open to a new Command Window.
+When that's finished, Octave will open to a new *Command Window*.

 ### Project Setup
 If you haven't already, clone this repository or download and extract it as an archive.

+Navigate to the root of the cloned/downloaded repository using the *File Browser* window within the Octave program, to the left of the *Command Window*.